 Changing Directions, Changing Lives: The Mental Health Strategy for Canada calls on all Canadians to reduce stigma.
 The MHCC is working to reduce stigma in every area of its work.

-Its Opening Minds initiative, in partnership with some 110 organisations, aims to reduce discrimination by changing negative behaviours and attitudes often associated with mental health problems and mental illnesses.
+Its Opening Minds initiative, in partnership with some 110 organizations, aims to reduce discrimination by changing negative behaviours and attitudes often associated with mental health problems and mental illnesses.

 This match shared some of the latest research and effective, evidence-based approaches for reducing stigma in two key areas: the workplace and healthcare.